wdv4758h/pypy-extradoc/planning/py3.5/milestone-1-progress.rst

 * "except pyopcode.Return:" in pyframe can't be there, because that's outside the JIT and it gives terrible performance

-* PEP 475: Retry system calls failing with EINTR
+* PEP 475: Retry system calls failing with EINTR (DONE)

 * ast compiler: clean up POP_EXCEPT: either remove them, or use it to clean up the "finally: name = None; del name" nonsense at the end of any except block